Diary of a Nudist

 Diary of a Nudist, also known as Diary of a Girl Reporter, Diary of a Naturist, Girl Reporter Diary, Nature Camp Confidential, Nature Camp Diary or Nudist Confidential, is an American 1961 nudist film produced and directed by Doris Wishman.

 Plot

-Arthur Sherwood (Casserly), editor-in-chief of The Evening Times, stumbles upon a nudist camp and smells a good story.
-He assigns girl reporter Stacy Taylor (Decker) to join the camp so she can write an exposé on the nudists' indecent lifestyle.
+Arthur Sherwood, editor-in-chief of The Evening Times, stumbles upon a nudist camp and smells a good story.
+He assigns girl reporter Stacy Taylor to join the camp so she can write an exposé on the nudists' indecent lifestyle.
 Stacy becomes convinced of the sincerity of the nudist philosophy, however, and refuses to write a negative report.
 Sherwood joins the camp to complete the project, only to decide for himself that nudism is happy and wholesome.